 - Height 6' 2", Weight 185 lb.

 - Born July 29, 1920 in Chicago, IL USA

 - Died November 6, 1994 in Glendale Heights, IL USA

 Erv "Four Sack" Dusak was signed by the St. Louis Cardinals in 1938 and got his nickname from a poem a fan wrote after he hit a home run in the minors.
-He earned cups of coffee in the majors with the Cards in 1941 and 1942 and then returned to the club from 1946 to 1951.
+He earned cups of coffee in the majors with the Cards in 1941 and 1942.
+He was very briefly with the 1941 Houston Buffaloes who won 103 games.
+He returned to the Cardinals from 1946 to 1951.
 He mostly played outfield for them, with some games at second base and third base.
 On July 7, 1946, he hit a game-winning, three-run home run to beat the Brooklyn Dodgers and to move his club within a half game of the National League lead.
 The Cardinals went on to win the World Series, and Dusak played in 4 Series games, getting 4 at-bats and hitting a double in Game 2.

 Dusak saw his most big league action in 1947, hitting .284 in 111 games.
 He drew walks well, with a lifetime .334 on-base percentage that was 91 points higher than his batting average.
 When his batting average dropped, he turned to pitching for a while (appearing in 23 games), but ended up his career primarily as a position player with the Pittsburgh Pirates.

 After retiring in 1952, Dusak was an insurance agent for 21 years and worked in a bowling alley for a decade.